davified/refactoring-exercise/docs/setup-conda.md

 ```

 3. **Important**: If you get the same `conda: command not found` error again in any new shell (e.g. in VS Code), simply run `source ~/.bash_profile` again

+## Bonus: running test coverage

+We've installed a python library ([`coverage`](https://coverage.readthedocs.io/en/coverage-5.0.3/)) that tells you which lines of code are tested/not tested.
+To do use, run:

+- `coverage run -m nose`
+- `coverage html`
+- Open `clean-code-ml/htmlcov/index.html` in your browser